griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 #### Generating a Table to summarize HLA predictions

-To generate a table with the predicted normal and tumor HLA allele, run the following commands
+To generate a table with the predicted normal and tumor HLA alleles, run the following commands
 ```bash
 cd $WORKING_BASE